Whether you’re a business owner, a salesperson, or a customer, it’s important to understand the difference between manipulation vs persuasion.

 - Manipulation is typically associated with negative outcomes, while persuasion is typically associated with positive outcomes

-- Persuasion involves the best interests of the person being persuaded, manipulation severe the best interests of the manipulator
+- Persuasion involves the best interests of the person being persuaded, manipulation looks into the what can benefit the manipulator

 - The intention behind persuasion is typically noble – the intention behind manipulation is not